lukso-network/docs/docs/learn/expert-guides/deploy-up-with-lsp23.md

 sidebar_position: 1
 ---

-# Deploying a Universal Profile using LSP-23
+# Deploying a Universal Profile using LSP23 Factory

 ## Introduction